Grim Scary Tales

-Grim Scary Tales is the fifth album by American extreme mtal band Macabre released in 2011.
+Grim Scary Tales is the fifth album by American extreme metal band Macabre released in 2011.
 The album cover depicts the notorious Romanian prince Vlad the Impaler holding a goblet filled with blood.
 The album focuses on historical figures famous for killing people, such as Vlad Tepes, Countess Bathory, Gilles de Rais, and Nero.
 It has been described as "primitive death metal, occasionally erupting into nursery rhyme or cartoon-theme melodies, and the vocals go back and forth between guttural growls and high-pitched, hoarse shrieking".
 It is also Macabre's first release since Murder Metal in 2003.

 Concept

 The album focuses on historical figures famous for killing people, such as Vlad Tepes, Countess Bathory, Gilles de Rais, and Nero.
 Corporate Death described the album concept as "document[ing] the history of murder from the earliest recorded killers in chronological order", and suggested that there would be a second part "finish[ing] the timeline".